If you are looking for ways to insert the Square root symbol in Word using the keyboard, this post is for you.

 As soon as you press the space bar after typing \sqrt, word will insert the square root symbol into your Word document.

 Every character or symbol in Word has a character code.
-With this character code, you can insert any symbol using the Keyboard.
-It is popularly known as Alt code.
+With this character code, you can insert any symbol including the Square Root symbol using the Keyboard.
+It is popularly known as the Alt code.

-The Alt code for the Square root symbol is Alt+251 or 221A then Alt+X.
+The Alt code shortcut for the Square root symbol is Alt+251 or 221A, Alt+X.

 To insert this symbol (using the Alt code), follow these three simple steps: